 Public speaking is not everybody’s forte.
 The nervousness multiplies when you know this 10-minute speech can make or break your dream.
+How to raise funds for business in India is something every new businessman today asks which can include either a large business or a small business ideas by women.
+In such situation what comes handy is confidence.
 Confidence is either innate or based on a solid game plan.
 And while making a business pitch, especially to an investor, an entrepreneur needs both confidence and an air-tight presentation.

 So how do you get this spot-on?
 Here are 3 things to keep in mind while pitching to investors.

 1. Investors invest in YOU

 The big idea, the business model, even if that means small business ideas for women, the team – all of this is important for an investor.
 But what they are really investing in is YOU.
 It’s your idea, your conviction, your passion and your leadership.
 A pitch should ideally last less than half an hour.
 This means you have the first 10-12 minutes to impress and create an impact by portraying your strongest characteristics and qualities.
 It does not matter what you are discussing about, a global idea or small business ideas by women, what is important is your confidence.

 Things you must highlight: Your integrity, passion, experience in having started an enterprise, knowledge in terms of domain expertise, requisite skill set (technical, marketing, management), leadership style, commitment to stick it out till the end, vision and realism.
 And most importantly, show them that you can be mentored and can absorb the valuable experience they have.

 2. Logical and emotional progression of your pitch

 While crisp formatting and a clean design of a PPT is important, your presentation has to flow in an upward emotional and logical graph.
 With every new slide, engage your audience, pique their interest and have them jumping out of their seats to invest.